VII DEFICIENCY IN BEAGLES

 carriers of this genetic trait.
 There are only rare reports of

 bleeding requiring blood transfusions from Factor 7 deficient beagles

 many of the affected dogs may remain totally asymptomatic.
 Factor VII deficiency is most often diagnosed coincidentally when coagulation screening tests are performed; the PT is prolonged, while APTT and other test results are normal.
+Some beagles may actually be genetically affected but have normal PT and PTT.
 This

 autosomal recessive disorder maybe unknowingly passed on through